Kansas professor facing deportation is freed from jail

 A Kansas chemistry teacher whose arrest and attempted deportation by immigration agents fueled national outrage over the Trump administration's treatment of immigrants has been freed — at least for now.

-A U.S. District judge in Kansas City ordered Tuesday the release of Syed Ahmed Jamal from jail later Tuesday while the father of three young children awaits a decision from an immigration board on his case.
+A U.S. District Court judge in Kansas City on Tuesday ordered the release of the teacher, Syed Ahmed Jamal, from jail while the father of three awaits a decision from an immigration board on his case.

-Still, it's a major legal victory for Jamal, 55, whose plight drew national attention after his Jan.
-24 arrest by Immigration and Customs Enforcement agents on the front lawn of his Lawrence, Kansas, home as he was about to take his daughter to school.
+It's a major legal victory for Jamal, 55, whose plight drew national attention after he was arrested on Jan.
+24 by Immigration and Customs Enforcement agents on the front lawn of his Lawrence, Kansas, home as he was about to take his daughter to school.

 Dozens of Jamal's supporters inside the Charles Evans Whittaker Courthouse in downtown Kansas City applauded as the ruling was announced, NBC affiliate KSHB reported.